 Figure 9.
 Total porosity and macroporosity were greatly reduced in an original and a subsoiled but subsequently recompacted plow pan compared to an uncompacted pasture Adapted from Kooistra, M. J., and O. H. Boersma.
 1994.
 "Subsoil compaction in Dutch marine sandy loams: Loosening practices and effects."
 Soil Tillage Research 29:237-247.

 Root penetration is limited if roots encounter much resistance.
 Research on completely disturbed soil packed to different densities has shown that root growth decreases linearly with penetration resistance starting at 100 psi until root growth completely stops at 300 psi (Figure 10).
 Penetration resistance is a better indicator of the effects of soil compaction on root growth than bulk density because results can be interpreted independent of soil texture.
-More information on penetration resistance can be found in Agronomy Facts 63, Diagnosing Soil Compaction Using a Penetrometer (soil compaction tester), available from Penn State Cooperative Extension.
+More information on penetration resistance can be found in Diagnosing Soil Compaction Using a Penetrometer (soil compaction tester).

 Figure 10.
 Relationship between penetration resistance and root penetration.
 Adapted from Taylor, H. M., G. M. Roberson, and J. J. Parker.
 1966.
 "Soil strength-root penetration relations for medium- to coarse-textured soil materials."
 Soil Science 102:18-22.